I know that “eat” simply refers to eating food. I regret if you came to this blog by mistake to learn more about eating.

 Google search quality guidelines are used during search quality evaluations.

-At that time Google hired thousands of professional quality reviewers and they are assigned to manually review a set of web pages and also asked to submit feedback about the quality of the pages to Google.
+Google has thousands of professional quality reviewers and they are assigned to manually review a set of web pages and also asked to submit feedback about the quality of the pages to Google.

 2. Google Introduced E-A-T to Rank High-Quality Sites